 Setting Your Team Up for Success

-Just before the crowds arrive, everyone should be well informed on how they can best contribute to your operation.
+Everyone should be well informed on how they can best contribute to your operation.
 As we know, in order to be successful with the influx of transient business you must adjust your usual agenda and methods of cleaning.

 Be sure your daily pre-shift meetings include these important reminders and everyone is well-informed of the special activities and events happening at the property and surrounding areas.
 Keep daily events posted and copies readily available for your staff members.